thycotic/privman-docs/pm/getting_started/sysreq.md

   Thycotic performs validation on the latest Windows OS that is available via the Microsoft Insider Program to ensure any required changes are made prior to a new OS version release.
 * MacOS 10.11 (El Capitan) or newer (See a complete list of Mac OS versions here)

-## Port/Access Information

-* Inbound access port 5593 only: if you block this port, agents will pull updates from server according to a set schedule
-* Default outbound access port 443 (HTTPS) for agent > server communications.
-Outbound port is configurable

 ## Details

 * System Requirements apply to both physical and virtual machines